INGEOTEC/NLP-Course/topics/03Collocations.md

 Z = [[r, c] for r, c in zip(R, C)]
 ```

-`Z` is transformed first into a frequency matrix, equivalent to a co-occurrence matrix, stored in a variable `W`, and the last line converts `W` into a bivariate distribution.
+`Z` is transformed first into a frequency matrix (variable `W`), equivalent to a co-occurrence matrix, and then, it is converted into a bivariate distribution (last line).

 ```python
 W = np.zeros((d, d))